fizker/xcode-build-tool/readme.md

 Oh, and I am much more confident in javascript than bash-scripting, which is an even better reason :).

 Credits
 -------

 -   [mobileprovisionParser](https://github.com/sharpland/mobileprovisionParser):
-    The original test-version relies on this project.
+    The current version relies on this project.
 It should be installed in the path.